hibridmedia/hiplayer-android/README.md

 <br>

-<h3>Extend the HibridActivity instead of AppCompatActivity</h3>
+<h3>Extend the HibridActivity instead of AppCompatActivity or HibridFragment instead of Fragment()</h3>

 Set your activity to extend **HibridActivity** instead of AppCompatActivity to get the player into your activity.
+Set your activity to extend **HibridFragment** instead of Fragment to get the player into your fragment.

-The HibridActivity will handle to pause/resume/destroy the player upon the activity life cycle plus will have listeners for the volume and orientation change.
+The HibridActivity/HibridFragment will handle to pause/resume/destroy the player upon the activity life cycle plus will have listeners for the volume and orientation change.

 > Hibrid Player